setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/index.md

 8.1.
 Prefer solutions to write code without interfaces.
 Interfaces are for frameworks or plugins, where N number of third parties should implement something.
 8.2.
 Java fail length up to 512 lines and line length 110.

+#### Clojure

+* With Leiningen.
+To switch to .edn, prepare requirements by Leiningen setup and prepare .edn and verify.

 #### Source Controll